sbates-idrc/baby-bliss-bot/docs/Llama2FineTuning.md

 of its extensive community support and standardized APIs.

 This experiment is performed using Cedar clusters provided by [Digital Research Alliance of Canada](https://alliancecan.ca/en).
-Refer to [its technical documentation](https://docs.alliancecan.ca/wiki/Technical_documentation) regarding the content of job scripts and job submission steps described below.
+See [its technical documentation](https://docs.alliancecan.ca/wiki/Technical_documentation) regarding the content of job scripts and job submission steps described below.

 ## Download Llama-2-7b-hf to Cedar